nilsding/waschi/README.md

 - found - Your list of found laundry.

 ## Rights
-It's important, that your webserver has a read/write access on Waschi.
+It's important, that your *webserver has a read/write access* on your Waschi folder.
-My solution for an apache webserver in your Waschi web directory is:
+For me that works using an apache webserver:

 - chown root:www-data /path/to/your/waschi/webfolder
 - chmod 775 /path/to/your/waschi/webfolder
 - chmod -R 664 /path/to/your/waschi/webfolder/*

+This may differs from your necessary access configuration.

+##
 See more at http://waschi.org/